Summing the sum of digits: Introduction

 \section{Introduction}

 Looking at the sum of digits of integers in a given base has been the subject of numerous papers.
 In particular, the summatory function of the sum of digits, i.e., the sum of all digits of all integers up to some integer, has received much attention.
 Such ``sums of sums'' can be viewed through several prisms, two of them being to obtain (optimal) inequalities on the one hand and asymptotic formulas on the other.
-For the latter approach we only cite the study {\it par excellence}, namely the 1975 paper of Delange \cite{Delange}.
+For the latter approach we only cite the study {\it par excellence}, namely the 1975 paper of Delange~\cite{Delange}.
 The results about these sums sometimes occur in unexpected domains.
-The most prominent of them is the link with fractal functions, in particular with the Takagi function (a continuous function that is nowhere differentiable \cite{Takagi1903}) and the blancmange curve---see the nice surveys of Lagarias~\cite{Lagarias2012} and Allaart and Kawamura~\cite{AK2011}.
+The most prominent of them is the link with fractal functions, in particular with the Takagi function (a continuous function that is nowhere differentiable~\cite{Takagi1903}) and the blancmange curve -- see the nice surveys of Lagarias~\cite{Lagarias2012} and Allaart and Kawamura~\cite{AK2011}.

 The present paper will concentrate on inequalities satisfied by these sums of sums.
-Knowing the inspiring paper of Graham (see \cite{Graham70,jones-torrence}; also see \cite{McIlroy,Allo21}), we first found the 2011 paper of Allaart \cite{Alla11}.
-Then, we came across the paper~\cite{bio} about {\it maximum mutational robustness in genotype–phenotype maps}: that paper drew our attention because it contains the expressions ``blancmange-like curve'', ``Takagi function'', and ``sums of digits''.
-In particular, the authors of \cite{bio} prove the following theorem (they indicate that this generalizes the case $b=2$ addressed in Graham's paper~\cite{Graham70}).
+Knowing the inspiring paper of Graham (see~\cite{Graham70,jones-torrence} and also~\cite{McIlroy,Allo21}), we first found the 2011 paper of Allaart~\cite{Alla11}.
+Then, we came across the paper~\cite{bio} (of course, many other papers would deserve to be cited, for instance~\cite{DrazinGriffith1952,LM16}, as well as~\cite{HKST2024} where the authors have an unexpected use of a lemma of Graham in~\cite{Graham70}).
+In~\cite{bio}, the authors speak about the {\it maximum mutational robustness in genotype–phenotype maps}: that paper drew our attention because it contains the expressions ``blancmange-like curve'', ``Takagi function'', and ``sums of digits''.
+In particular, the authors of~\cite{bio} prove the following theorem (they indicate that this generalizes the case $b=2$ addressed in Graham's paper~\cite{Graham70}).